ViktorBusk/LunarChad/README.md

 >The goal of this project is to combine both [LunarVim](https://github.com/LunarVim/LunarVim) and [NvChad](https://github.com/NvChad/NvChad), getting the best parts from each.

-* [LunarVim](https://github.com/LunarVim/LunarVim) is jam-packed, mainly with LSP and project support, right out of the box.
+* [LunarVim](https://github.com/LunarVim/LunarVim) has a great default configuration, with LSP + project support, right out of the box.

-* [NvChad](https://github.com/NvChad/NvChad) looks absolutely stunning, with a variety of built in themes to choose from.
+* [NvChad](https://github.com/NvChad/NvChad) looks great and comes with a variety of built in themes to choose from.

-**LunarChad** is built on top of [LunarVim](https://github.com/LunarVim/LunarVim) and stylized to look like [NvChad](https://github.com/NvChad/NvChad)
+**LunarChad** is a [LunarVim](https://github.com/LunarVim/LunarVim) configuration stylized to look like [NvChad](https://github.com/NvChad/NvChad)
 (with a personal touch 😄)

 ## Showcase